Ned Wingreen

 Research

 Biofilms, surface-attached communities of bacteria encased in an extracellular matrix, are a major mode of bacterial life.
 We collaborate with the Bassler and Stone labs at Princeton to study many aspects of biofilms, from their formation and maturation to their eventual disassembly, mostly using Vibrio cholerae as a model organism.
 The detailed experimental observations on biofilms call for biophysical modeling, and to this end we have developed both agent-based and a continuum models that capture the distinct stages of the biofilm lifecycle.
-We also collaborate with the Shaevitz lab in studies of activity-driven pattern formation by the bacterium Myxococcus xanthus, which aggregates and forms fruiting bodies in response to starvation.
+We also collaborate with the Shaevitz lab in studies of activity-driven pattern formation by the bacterium Myxococcus xanthus, which aggregates and forms fruiting bodies in response to starvation, and with the Gitai lab on how bacterial community morphology influences collective behavior.
 Finally, we are broadly interested in microbial diversity – why are there so many different species in essentially ever microbiota?
-We collaborate with the Donia lab to better understand the ecology of microbes in nature.
+We have also collaborated with the Donia lab to better understand the ecology of microbes in nature.

 Biography

 Ned Wingreen is the Howard A. Prior Professor of the Life Sciences at Princeton University.
-He is a member of the Department of Molecular Biology and of the Lewis-Sigler Institute for Integrative Genomics, where he is Director of Graduate Studies of the QCB Graduate Program.
+He is a member of the Department of Molecular Biology and Associate Director of the Lewis-Sigler Institute for Integrative Genomics, where he is Director of Graduate Studies of the QCB Graduate Program.
 He is also Associate Director of the Princeton Center for Theoretical Science, and associated faculty in the Department of Physics.
 Ned received his Ph.D. in theoretical condensed matter physics from Cornell University in 1989.
 He did his postdoc in mesoscopic physics at MIT before moving, in 1991, to the NEC Research Institute in Princeton.
 At NEC, he continued to work in mesoscopic physics, but also started research in biophysics which grew into a general interest in problems at the interface of physics and biology.
 Ned joined Princeton University in 2004.
-Ned's current research focuses on modeling intracellular networks in bacteria and other microorganisms, as well as studies of microbial communities, and intracellular phase separation.
+Ned's current research focuses on modeling of bacteria, bacterial communities, phages, and other microorganisms, as well as studies of microbial intracellular phase separation, and topics in immunology.
 He is a fellow of the American Physical Society and the American Association for the Advancement of Science.

 Honors & Awards